 Do you have questions about reconstructive oral surgery, and when would we recommend this procedure?
 Our Halifax dentists provide some facts, and signs of when patients may need it.

 Reconstructive Oral Surgery

 Accidents happen every day – from falls to incidents at work, sports injuries, car accidents or facial trauma, an injury to your teeth and mouth can be scary and stressful.
 They can also impact your oral health long-term.

-An oral surgeon may recommend a reconstructive oral surgery procedure to restore appearance and function to your smile.
+An oral surgeon may recommend this dental surgery procedure to restore appearance and function to your smile.
 Facial reconstruction surgery can actually be broken into two categories: soft tissue injuries and fractures.

 Soft Tissue Injuries

 Soft tissue injuries cover trauma to the gums or skin, such as cuts on the tongue, lips or inside of your cheek.
 These may also include lacerations to the hard or soft palate.

 If the tiny bone tissue in your mouth is injured - including the teeth, upper or lower jaw or facial bones - they could need reconstruction.